aws-samples/implementing-cost-optimization-for-amazon-eks-compute-resources/content/0-Prerequisites/index.md

 rm -vf ${HOME}/.aws/credentials
 ```

-18. Run the following command line to make sure that the IAM user or role whose credentials are used to call the operation.
+18. Run the following command line to make sure that the IAM user or role whose credentials are used to call the operation. **eks-cloud9-admin** was used as IAM role for this time.

 ```
 aws sts get-caller-identity --region ap-northeast-2 --query Arn | grep eks-cloud9-admin -q && echo "IAM role valid" || echo "IAM role NOT valid" aws sts get-caller-identity --region ap-northeast-2
 ```

 **[Sample output]**